+

 Study Abroad

-If you participate in a faculty-led study abroad program during your time at UMD, you will be enrolled in a UMD course—so you do not need your courses to be reviewed for transfer.
+Students who participate in a faculty-led study abroad program during their time at UMD will be enrolled in a UMD course and do not need those courses to be reviewed for transfer.

-If you study abroad with a UMD-affiliated program, plan ahead by having your study abroad courses reviewed through the UMD Study Abroad course review process.
-Courses from these programs will be listed on your transcript and, in most cases, the credits count toward UMD residency requirements.
+Students who study abroad with a UMD-affiliated program should plan ahead by having their study abroad courses reviewed through the UMD Study Abroad course review process.
+Courses from these programs will be listed on the student's UMD transcript and, in most cases, the credits count toward UMD residency requirements.

-If you study abroad in a non-affiliated program (either while at UMD or a prior institution) you will follow the Transfer Credit Evaluation process.
+Students who study abroad through a non-affiliated program (either while enrolled at UMD or a prior institution) will follow the Transfer Credit Evaluation process.
 Credits from these programs are treated as transfer credits and do not count toward UMD residency requirements.

 For more details about study abroad programs and credits, please reach out to the UMD Study Abroad office ([email protected]).